IRL2/nanover-docs/source/tutorials/basics.rst

 This recording can then be analysed or played back to get insight.
 In this document, we describe how to record a NanoVer session and how to visualise the recording using inbuilt methods.

+If you would like to know more about the format of NanoVer recordings, please go to the :ref:`recording in NanoVer <recordinginnanover>` Concepts page.

 Recording with Python
 #####################